 Adopt-a-Highway groups ready to ‘fall sweep’ roadsides

-Fall Sweep Week in Breathitt, Estill, Lee, Magoffin, Menifee, Morgan, Owsley, Perry, Powell and Wolfe counties is Sept.
+Fall Sweep Week in Kentucky is Sept.
 15-21

-JACKSON, Ky. – Volunteers will be out in force the third week of September to “fall sweep” highways in Breathitt, Estill, Lee, Magoffin, Menifee, Morgan, Owsley, Perry, Powell and Wolfe counties.
-The Kentucky Transportation Cabinet (KYTC) announces that Adopt-a-Highway Fall Sweep Week is Sept.
-15-21
+LEXINGTON, Ky.
+(August 26, 2014) – Volunteers will soon be out in force to “fall sweep” Kentucky’s highways.
+The Transportation Cabinet (KYTC) announces that Adopt-a-Highway Fall Sweep Week is Sept.
+15-21.

-Nearly 750 groups participate in Kentucky's Adopt-a-Highway program, which was established in 1988.
-Volunteers clean approximately 5,100 miles of roadside annually, setting an example of responsible environmental stewardship.
-Approximately 2 percent of eligible highway in the 10 counties in the Department of Highways District 10 is adopted.
+Nearly 700 groups participate in Kentucky's Adopt-a-Highway program, which was established in 1988.
+Volunteers clean approximately 4,800 miles of roadside annually, setting an example of responsible environmental stewardship.

 The Adopt-a-Highway program promotes public environmental awareness and supports tourism.
 The program also creates a partnership between citizens, community and government, and establishes a sense of pride in the Bluegrass State.